 This funding comes from the Housing and Community Development Act of 1974 and authorizes the Department of Housing and Urban Development to distribute funds to local governments for the purpose of improving their community.
+The Community Development Block Grant (CDBG) program primarily addresses capital construction needs in low-to-moderate income neighborhoods.
 Funds for pedestrian and bicycle facilities are included.